georgezzeng/Articles/2022-11-09-CHTC-pool-record.md

 Over 80 users that span many fields of science contributed to this success, including these users with substantial usage:

-- [Ice Cube Neutrino Observatory](https://icecube.wisc.edu): an observatory operated by University of Madison, designed to observe the cosmos from deep within the South Pole ice.
+- [Ice Cube Neutrino Observatory](https://icecube.wisc.edu): an observatory operated by University of Wiconsin-Madison, designed to observe the cosmos from deep within the South Pole ice.
 - [ECE_miguel](https://www.ece.uw.edu/people/miguel-a-ortega-vazquez/): In the Department of Electrical and Computer Engineering, Joshua San Miguel’s group explores new paradigms in computer architecture.
 - [MSE_Szlufarska](https://directory.engr.wisc.edu/mse/Faculty/Szlufarska_Izabela/): Isabel Szlufarska’s lab focuses on computational materials science, mechanical behavior at the nanoscale using atomic scale modeling to understand and design new materials.
 - [Genetics_Payseur](https://payseur.genetics.wisc.edu): Genetics professor Bret Payseur’s lab uses genetics and genomics to understand mechanisms of evolution.